Bourgogne, Bourgogne,Pommard premier cru,Volnay,Saint-Aubin,Meursault,Bourgogne aligoté,Puligny-Montrachet 1er

-To be a winegrower is an honour, coupled with a stroke of luck when you're not in the seraglio.
+To be a winemaker is an honor, coupled with quite a stroke of luck when you are not from the seraglio.
 If one day, someone had asked me if I would like to be a winemaker in Chassagne-Montrachet I would have laughed.
-Of course I'd like it like a lot of other dreams.
+Of course I would like it like many other dreams.
 I never thought it would be possible one day.
-I think that if you're so lucky, you have to do your best to be worthy of it.
-You can't make good wine without good grapes.
+I think that if you have this chance, you have to do your best to be worthy of it.
 To have good grapes you have to give a lot to the vine.
-She knows how to give it back to us.
+It knows how to give it back to us.
 I love wine from all regions, if it is well made, with love and passion.
-There are no great wines and small wines for me.
-Good wine is the one you love.
+For me, there are no great wines and small wines.
+Good wine is the one you like.
 And wine is also, and above all, a story of sharing and conviviality.
-An aligoté with friends and a good sausage can often be more enjoyable than a grand cru eaten alone.
-My oldest memories of wine go back to my summer holidays in Burgundy.
+An aligoté with friends and a good sausage can often be more pleasant than a great wine tasted alone.
+My earliest memories of wine go back to my summer vacations in Burgundy.
 There was red wine at the table.
 I'm not at all sure it was of high quality.
-But we were allowed one little drop in our wormhole.
-Fresh spring water.
-That reddened water was the best drink.
+But we were allowed a little drop in our water glass.
+A fresh spring water.
+This red water was the best drink.